-WORKERS COMPENSATION LAWYERS IN ATLANTA, GA
+WORKERS' COMPENSATION BENEFITS IN ATLANTA, GA

 Atlanta Workers' Compensation Benefits

-Employers are responsible for reasonable and necessary medical treatment, including surgery, hospital care, physical therapy, prescriptions, related travel expenses and any other treatments required by a doctor.
+Employers are responsible for reasonable and necessary medical treatment, including surgery, hospital care, physical therapy, prescriptions, related travel expenses, and any other treatments required by a doctor.
 The employer is to be billed for these expenses, which are separate from income benefits.
 In the event of death, a worker’s family and dependents will become eligible for the benefits.

 Contact Us About Your Claim

 Time is of the essence when it comes to a workers’ compensation claim.
-If you need help with any part of the claims process, do not hesitate to contact us for a free, no-obligation case review.
+If you need help with any part of the process, do not hesitate to contact us for a free, no-obligation case review.
 If you feel you’re entitled to benefits you aren’t getting, please complete our form today.